 Proper use of BAVENCIO

 A nurse or other trained health professional will give you or your child this medicine.
-This medicine is given through a needle placed in one of your veins.
-It must be given slowly, so the needle will remain in place for 60 minutes and the infusion will be given every 2 weeks.
+It is given through a needle placed into one of your veins.
+It must be given slowly, so the needle will have to remain in place for at least 60 minutes.
+The infusion will be given every 2 weeks.

 Precautions while using BAVENCIO

 It is very important that your doctor check your or your child's progress closely and at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during therapy and for at least 1 month after the last dose of this medicine.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Receiving this medicine while you are pregnant can harm your unborn baby.
+Use an effective form of birth control to keep from getting pregnant during treatment and for at least 1 month after the last dose.
+If you think you have become pregnant while receiving the medicine, tell your doctor right away.

 This medicine may cause a rare but serious type of an allergic reaction called an infusion reaction, which can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you start to have a skin rash, dizziness, trouble breathing, chest tightness, swelling in your face or hands, fever or chills while you are receiving this medicine.